 What Is a Cell Membrane?

+What is the membrane?
 The cell membrane--also known as the plasma membrane--is the thin membrane surrounding every living cell.
 The membrane helps protect the cell from the environment that surrounds it.
 Inside the cell membrane are the cell’s constituents such as proteins, nucleic acids, carbohydrates, and cellular metabolism substances.

 The membrane plays an essential role in ensuring our cells are healthy and protected.
 Without them, cells would be exposed to unwanted substances.
 The membrane also acts as a gate, allowing the transport of essential nutrients.

-What Is the Cell Membrane Made of?
+What Is Cell Membrane Made of?

+You want to know what cell membranes are made of, but they are incredibly complex.
 Cell membranes are incredibly complex.
 They are composed primarily of fatty-acid-based lipids and proteins.
 There are two types of these lipids: phospholipids and sterols - mainly cholesterol.
 Both lipids dissolve readily in organic solvents, and both have a region that is attracted to and soluble in water.